TINTIN AND MISCHIEF

 Gandalf the Grey

-While I take inspiration from his "Lord of the Rings" trilogy of books, I take more inspiration from his collection of writings called "The Simerillion."
+While I take inspiration from his "Lord of the Rings" trilogy of books, I take more inspiration from his collection of writings called "The Silmarillion."
 This is a massive grimoire that contains all the background lore that built up to the Rings and Hobbit Trilogies.

-It's this that inspires me to create the kinds of enviroments that dot the realms.
+It's this that inspires me to create the kinds of environments that dot the realms.
 Of course, I put my own wicked spin on this.
 From radioactive wastelands, plains where the very ground you step on is flesh, to forests of parasitic mushroom spores.

 But these are contrasted by the majesty of mighty forests, the vistas of mountains, and the tranquility of coastlines and the odd wonders that are housed in such.
 In a dark world, there is still beauty.